FerdinandBeaman/dsc-phase-2-project-v2-5/README.md

 Presumably, without better location data, the predictive power of the data that was analyzed is somwhat weak, with the best models approaching 50% explanatory power.
 However,  houses increase by about 300,000 dollars with every increase in the independent variable "grade", and grade itself in a naive model which takes only it as an independant variable explains about 35% of the variability in price.

+The amount of money explained by each feature is described by the value under "coef" below, and the percentage of the model's explanatory power is adjusted R squared (in decimal form)

 ![img](./FinalModel.png)

 Interestingly, the model's predictive capability increased slightly for newer homes.